freenas/freenas-docs/userguide/storage.rst

 vdev**, but a new vdev can be striped with another of the **same type** to increase the overall size of the pool.
-To extend a pool, the vdev being added must be the same type as the existing vdev in the pool.
-If the vdev being added doesn't match the existing vdev in the pool, :guilabel:`EXTEND` cannot be clicked.
+To extend a pool, the vdev being added must be the same type as existing vdevs.
+If the vdev being added is not the same type the existing vdev in the pool, :guilabel:`EXTEND` cannot be clicked.
 Some vdev extending exmaples include: